surifirstpin/biplus_documentation/docs/DatabaseConnection.md

 **If connecting with separate database host, provide following information to BI+ analyst:**

-  - IP address or DNS name of the database server as seen from the tunnel server
+  - IP address or DNS name of the database server as seen from the tunnel server.
-  - Database port number as seen from the tunnel server
+  - Database port number as seen from the tunnel server.
   - IP address or DNS name of the tunnel server as seen from the public internet
   - SSH port of the tunnel server as seen from the public internet
   - Username on the tunnel server for the SSH connection (the standard is looker)